-Born in July 1857, in Nice, France to a physician father and artist mother, Binet’s parents got divorced when he was quite young.
+Born in July 1857, in Nice, France to a physician father and artist mother, Binet’s parents were divorced when he was quite young.
 He was mostly raised by his mother.
 At 15, he received several awards for his extraordinary skills in literary composition and translation at the prestigious Louis-le-Grand school.
-Binet took law and medicine as his favorite subjects.
-He acquired a degree in law but chosen not to pursue a career in any of these subjects.
+Law and medicine were his favorite subjects.
+He acquired a degree in law but chose not to pursue a law career.

-While in his mid-twenties, Binet was given permission as a reader at the Bibliothèque nationale de France.
-There, he studied about the developments and trends in psychology.
+While in his mid-twenties, Binet educated himself by reading psychology books at the National Library in Paris.
+There, he studied the developments and trends in psychology.
 He was inspired by the works of Theodule Ribot and John Stuart Mill, and that boosted his enthusiasm for sensory and associationistic psychology.

 Contributions and Achievements:

-Binet met Jean-Martin Charcot at the Salpêtrière Hospital in the early 1880s.
-He extensively studied, researched and published his works on hypnosis and hysteria.
+Binet met neurologist Jean-Martin Charcot at the Salpêtrière Hospital in the early 1880s and was fascinated by his work.
+Putting his legal training behind him, Binet worked at the hospital and extensively researched and published work on hypnosis and hysteria.
 While asserting a controversial theory, he gradually comprehended the nature of suggestibility on psychological experimentation.

-In 1884 he got married to Laure Balbiani, the daughter of the famous embryologist Edouard-Gérard Balbiani.
-They had two daughters together, Madeleine and Alice.
-Binet gave up his position at the Salpêtrière in 1890.
-He carried out home experiments with his daughters and observed their behavior and responses in a systematic approach.
-Subsequently, he published his work explaining these experiments that dealt with individual differences and measuring intelligence.
-His daughter’s ability to differentiate the relative size of collections premised conservation studies by Jean Piaget.
+In 1884 Binet married Laure Balbiani, the daughter of the famous embryologist Edouard-Gérard Balbiani.
+They had two daughters, Madeleine and Alice, who were born two years apart.
+Binet gave up his position at the Salpêtrière hospital in 1890.
+Instead, he devoted his time to his daughters.
+He carried out home experiments with his two children and observed their behavior and responses in a systematic way.
+Subsequently, he published three papers describing his observations, explaining experiments that dealt with individual differences and the measuring of intelligence.

-Binet volunteered at the Laboratory of Experimental Psychology, Sorbonne, where he was made a director in 1894.
-He worked with Henry Heaunis and Theodore Simon to lay down the psychology journal “L’Année psychologique”.
+In 1892 Binet volunteered at the Laboratory of Experimental Psychology, Sorbonne.
+Three years later, in 1894, he was made director, a position he held until his death.
+He worked with Henry Heaunis and Theodore Simon to found the psychology journal “L’Année psychologique” (translating as Psychological Year journal).
 The journal is widely considered to be one of the most important contributions in the history of psychology.